cneskey/clipcompress/README.md

 2. Select "Compress Image to Clipboard"
 3. The compressed image will be copied to your clipboard

+### Drag and Drop

+1. Drag any image file from your computer
+2. Drop it onto any webpage
+3. The compressed image will be copied to your clipboard

 ### Settings

-- **Format**: Choose between JPEG and PNG
-- **Quality**: Set compression quality (1-100)
+- **Quality**: Set compression quality (1-100%)
-- **Max Width**: Set maximum image width (maintains aspect ratio)
+- **Maximum Width**: Set maximum image width (100-8000px, maintains aspect ratio)
-- **Max File Size**: Set maximum file size for compressed images (in MB)
+- **Maximum File Size**: Set target maximum file size (0.1-50 MB)

-### Presets

-1. Configure your desired settings
-2. Click "Save Current as Preset"
-3. Enter a name for the preset
-4. Load presets from the dropdown menu
-5. Delete unwanted presets with the "Delete Selected Preset" button

-## Development

-The extension consists of the following components:

-- `manifest.json`: Extension configuration
-- `popup.html/js`: Settings UI and preset management
+The extension uses a smart compression algorithm that:

+- Maintains aspect ratio while resizing
+- Progressively adjusts quality and dimensions to meet size targets
+- Shows detailed progress notifications
-- `background.js`: Core compression functionality
+- Provides compression statistics after completion

-- `contentScript.js`: Page interaction handling
+### Keyboard Shortcuts

+- Use `Ctrl+Shift+C` (Windows) or `Cmd+Shift+C` (Mac) to open the settings popup

 ## License

 MIT License - feel free to use and modify as needed.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request